-Take some time to explore Madrid’s sunlit barrios (neighborhoods), which are pockets of vibrant Spanish life that each have a distinct character.
-Here are the top neighborhoods to visit on your trip to Madrid.
+Take some time to explore Madrid’s sunlit barrios (neighborhoods) and you’ll discover pockets of vibrant Spanish life that each have a distinct character.
+Here are our picks of the best neighborhoods to visit on your trip to Madrid.

 Best neighborhood for sightseeing